Alisha097/Walmart-Sales-Analysis/README.md

 * MySQL

 # Data Source
-The dataset used in this project is from Kaggle - [walmart-sales-dataset](https://www.kaggle.com/datasets/najir0123/walmart-10k-sales-datasets)
+The dataset used in this project is taken from Kaggle - [walmart-sales-dataset](https://www.kaggle.com/datasets/najir0123/walmart-10k-sales-datasets)